dRBreslove/Circle/Circle/README.md

      - Connection lines show relationship strength
      - Scene environment changes based on overall circle strength

-4. **Real-time Updates**
+5. **Real-time Updates**
    - Position updates are broadcast to all members
    - Scene updates maintain relative positions
    - Circle strength affects visual effects and environment

-5. **Sync Requirements**
+6. **Sync Requirements**
-   - All members must be physically present
+   - Two members must be physically present
    - Devices must be laid out side by side
    - Devices must be at distance 0 (touching or very close)
-   - Circle must be complete (all members connected)
+   - All four red dots must be perfectly centered
-   - All members must confirm their positions
+   - Both members must have their streams active
-   - Sync point must be established by all members
+   - ContinuomSync must be automatically established

 The sync point (0,0,0,0,0,0,0,0) represents the physical center point where the devices are laid out, serving as the reference point for all subsequent movements and interactions in the shared VR space.